Karsens/expo-data-forms/README.md

 If anyone using this likes to contribute, please contact me so we can discuss about the way to implement things.
 [Here](https://karsens.com) you can find a contact button.

-## How to add my own input types?

-Coming soon.
-For now, have a look [here](./inputs) how we do it.

 ## F.A.Q.

 **Our codebase is way to complex for something as magical as this, isn't it?**

 We strive to make this work for almost anything.
 You can hide/show fields based on other data, you can validate values and show error messages, and you can add your own custom input type components.
-There are many props you can additionally add to a field, see [types](./types.tsx)
+There are many props you can additionally add to a field, see [types](./index.js)

 **What's the advantage of this library if I just use my own components?**